vitessio/website/content/en/docs/24.0/user-guides/operating-vitess/backup-and-restore/creating-a-backup.md

 ### When to Use Init SQL Queries

-Running SQL queries before a backup can be useful in several scenarios:
+Running SQL queries before a backup can be useful in various scenarios, for example:

 * Running [`OPTIMIZE TABLE`](https://dev.mysql.com/doc/refman/en/optimize-table.html) on specific tables can reduce the backup size, speed up the backup process, and improve restore times
 * Execute maintenance tasks that prepare the database for backup